spiceai/docs/spiceaidocs/docs/data-accelerators/postgres/index.md

 - `pg_pass_key`: The secret key containing the password to connect with.
 - `pg_pass`: The plain-text password to connect with, ignored if `pg_pass_key` is provided.

-Configuration `params` are provided either in the top level `dataset` for a dataset source and federated SQL query, or in the `acceleration` section for a data store.
+Configuration `params` are provided either in the `acceleration` section of a dataset.

 ```yaml
 datasets: